1 Year Part-time

-The Graduate Certificate in Aged Care Nursing studies the complex needs of the older person being cared for within diverse health care environments.
-The aim of this course is to strengthen and develop the knowledge, skills and attitudes of nurses caring for the older adult.
-The course provides an advanced grounding in methods of research, in addition to developing the theoretical and practical aspects of management, clinical practice and education in aged care nursing.
-The single units of study in this course draw upon the student’s nursing experience in aged care and combine this experience with theory, current research and best practice guidelines to enhance the student’s specialist knowledge and skills, critical thinking and analysis abilities and clinical decision-making within aged care environments.
+The Graduate Certificate in Aged Care Nursing studies the complex needs of the older person being cared for within diverse aged care environments.
+This course aims to strengthen and develop nurses’ knowledge, skills, and attitudes about caring for older person.
+The course provides an advanced grounding in research methods, in addition to developing the theoretical and practical aspects of management, clinical practice and education.
+In this course, the single units of study draw upon the student’s nursing experience and combine this experience with theory, current research, and best practice guidelines to enhance the student’s specialist knowledge and skills, critical thinking and analysis abilities, and clinical decision‐making.

-A Graduate Certificate in Aged Care Nursing is an investment in your future and will provide you with the knowledge and skills needed to ensure better outcomes for the older person and progress your career, leading to opportunities in clinical education, management and specialist nursing roles.
-It is designed to empower nurses to become clinical and professional leaders required for the predicted reforms in health and aged care.
+A Graduate Certificate in Aged Care Nursing is an investment in your future.
+It will provide you with the knowledge and skills needed to ensure better outcomes for the older person and progress your career, leading to opportunities in clinical education, management and specialist nursing roles.
+It is designed to empower nurses to become clinical and professional leaders required for the predicted reforms within all aged care environments.

 This course is designed to develop specific learning outcomes.
 Students will:

-- integrate specialist knowledge, assessment skills and information to support an improved standard of client care
+- integrate specialist knowledge, assessment skills and information to support an improved standard of care for the older person

 - develop enhanced clinical decision-making skills using multiple modes of enquiry and collaborative approaches

-- establish and maintain effective therapeutic relationships with aged care clients, families, professional colleagues and stakeholders
+- establish and maintain effective therapeutic relationships with older people, their support network, professional colleagues, and other stakeholders

-- critically analyse literature and develop evidence based nursing practice in aged care
+- critically analyse literature and develop evidence-based nursing practice within diverse aged care environments

-- advocate for clients within all aged care environments.
+- advocate for older people within all aged care environments.